ShipStream/middleware/README.md

 ```

 It is important to note that many webhook systems have retries and expect to receive a success response within a short
-amount of time so it is advised to use the job queue to perform any potentially long-running work in the background.
+amount of time, so it is advised to use the [job queue](#job-queue) to perform any potentially long-running work in
+the background.
+The middleware environment doesn't have a real job queue mechanism, so the jobs will be executed in the
+foreground.

 ## Third-party Remote Callbacks